cyberdnevnik/cyberdnevnik.github.io/_posts/2024-05-17-why-you-need-microsoft-sentinel.md

 Steps:

-1. Search for **log analytics workspaces**
+* Search for **log analytics workspaces**

-2. If you have a **Log Analytics contributor** you can create it as a resource as shown in the picture below, and for the initial **Pricing tier**, you can put **Pay-as-you-go** until you have a better estimation of cost for the logs ingested into that workspace.
+* If you have a **Log Analytics contributor** you can create it as a resource as shown in the picture below, and for the initial **Pricing tier**, you can put **Pay-as-you-go** until you have a better estimation of cost for the logs ingested into that workspace.

 ![Creation of log analytics workspace — image courtesy of Microsoft](/assets/img/posts/img_why_you_need_microsoft_sentinel/createlaw.png)
 *Creation of log analytics workspace — image courtesy of Microsoft*

-3. After you have created in the same manner in the **search bar** -  search for **Microsoft Sentinel**
+* After you have created in the same manner in the **search bar** -  search for **Microsoft Sentinel**

 ![Microsoft Sentinel search — image courtesy of Microsoft](/assets/img/posts/img_why_you_need_microsoft_sentinel/searchsentinel.png)
 *Microsoft Sentinel search — image courtesy of Microsoft*

-4. Open it and select **create**, from there you should select the **previously created workspace** on top of which Microsoft Sentinel will be onboarded.
+* Open it and select **create**, from there you should select the **previously created workspace** on top of which Microsoft Sentinel will be onboarded.

 ![Sentinel workspace creation — image courtesy of Microsoft](/assets/img/posts/img_why_you_need_microsoft_sentinel/sentinelworkspace.png)
 *Sentinel workspace creation — image courtesy of Microsoft*

-5. Voila, now you have a log analyitcsworkspace and Sentinel onboarded on your environment.
+* Voila, now you have a log analytics sworkspace and Sentinel onboarded on your environment.
 Congrats :)

 ## Data Connectors